 - This cake is very rich, light, and airy with a soft crumb.
 Perfect to use with light frostings such as whipped cream or Swiss or Italian buttercream.

-- Today, I have frosted it with chocolate buttercream, but vanilla, mocha, or ganache frosting too.
+- Today, I frosted it with chocolate buttercream, but try vanilla, mocha, or ganache.
+There are so many other choices for frosting.
+Such as:

 - Chill cake - 4 hours at least (preferably overnight)